dokester/BayesicFitting/docs/classdocs/AnnealingAmoeba.md

 <b>Parameters</b>

 * oldpar  :  array_like<br>
-    previous set of parameters (assumed to be within limits)
+    previous set of parameters (assumed to be within limits)<br>
 * trypar  :  array_like<br>
-    new parameters, possibly out of limits
+    new parameters, possibly out of limits<br>

 <b>Returns</b>